justinrgarrard/world-of-naevis.net/docs/adventuring/index.md

 {: .note}
-> **Downtime**
+> **Room and Board**
 >
-> Between each session, adventurers must pay the downtime fee (25 gp) and choose a [downtime activity](downtime/index).
+> Between each session, adventurers must pay a fee (25 gp) and choose a [downtime activity](downtime/index).
 The fee represents gold spent on food and shelter, as well as protection money paid to [local gangs](../the_frontier/canvaslands/corsairs).
 >
-> Failure to pay the Downtime Fee puts an adventurer into a temporary [retirement](death#backfill) for one session, as they work to pay off debts to dangerous individuals.
+> Failure to pay room and board puts an adventurer into a temporary [retirement](death#backfill) for one session, as they work to pay off debts to dangerous individuals.

 <!-- #### Diving Deeper